yogendrahj/yogendra_intro/README.md

 AWS Community Builder, SA Pro and SAA Certified, Az-900 Certified, multi Cloud enthusiast.

-Loving DevOps and learning in depth to become Cloud and DevOps consultant.
+Loving DevOps and learning in depth to become Cloud and DevOps Architect.